 Constance Helstowski, Director, Payroll and Benefits

 The Director of Payroll and Benefits oversees the execution of the College payroll through the on-line payroll system.
-Assisting the Vice President of HR/AA Officer with all payroll projections, updates, and actuals the Director of Payroll and Benefits is the primary contact for full-time employee payroll questions.
+Assisting the Vice President of Human Resources and Payroll with all payroll projections, updates, and actuals.
+The Director of Payroll and Benefits is the primary contact for full-time employee payroll questions.
 In addition, the Director of Payroll and Benefits administers the benefit plans and employee leave programs (e.g., FMLA, MMLA, Worker’s Comp and Sick Leave Bank) for all full-time employees as well as organizes benefit initiatives.
 The Director of Payroll and Benefits is also responsible for orienting new hires, conducting exit interviews and assisting employees who are considering retirement.

 Debbie Holland, Administrative Assistant I